We’re staying and my decision for creating a farmhouse in in the city.

 Although I don’t know how far I’d go for it.
 Cause seriously, thats ALOT of milk for just the two of us.
 Even so the thought puts a smile on my face.

-It was was at that moment when I realized how much this home means to my daughter.
-She’s been through alot in her young age and though she handled it all like a true champion, who could blame her?
+It was was at that moment when I realized how much this home means to my her.
+She’s been through quite a bit in her young age and though she handled it all like a true champion, who could blame her?

 She could have her special place and memories of childhood once again.
 She could get comfortable and know that this was a permanent stay.
-So stay we will indeed.
+So stay we will.